 Wife and I bought our home in 1998 when our first child was born.
 The house sold for $105k, and we put $10k down.

 We hadn't done anything major to the home when we cleaned it up in 2017 to secure a refinance to lower the interest rate and get cash to top off a remodel.
 Appraisal was $180k.
-That's value growth fueled fully by the loss of so many independant home builders after the market crash.
+That's value growth fueled fully by the loss of so many independent home builders after the market crash.

-For a 1000 sq-ft home.
+For a 1000 sqft home.
 Let that sink in.

 A lot of small construction company owners, the kind that would build small homes, went out of business or retired after the housing crash, and the industry hasn't recovered.
-This has caused a greater impact for those needing starter homes, lower supply means higher prices.
+This has caused a greater impact on those needing starter homes, a lower supply means higher prices.
 On top of that, renting homes is a good source of passive income, so an industry of corporations built specifically to make money off of them has grown like fungus on a rotted log in this nation.